oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 1. Create a client (Register the app in MCS as a client) to receive notifications.
     - Navigate through “Applications” -> “Mobile Backends”, select your mobilebackend, and click on “Open” to open your MBE.
 ![](../common/images/mobile/401-Select_MBE.png)

    - Switch to “Clients” tab and click on “New Client”.

 ![](../common/images/mobile/401-Create_Client.png)

-    -Enter the information as in shown in the picture, change `01` to your assigned postfix by instructor.
+   - Enter the information as in shown in the picture, change `01` to your assigned postfix by instructor.
 Click on “Create”.
 This will bring you to the client settings screen.

 ![](../common/images/mobile/401-Create_Client.png)